Geometric modular flows in 2d CFT and beyond: Discussion

 \subsection{Primary states}

-In sections \ref{sec:AStateForEveryUnruhFlow} to \ref{sec:beyondRindler}, we built excited states with geometric modular flows in $d=2$ starting from either the vacuum state or the thermal state.
-It is natural to ask whether we can build states with geometric modular flows starting instead from primary states.
+In sections \ref{sec:AStateForEveryUnruhFlow} to \ref{sec:beyondRindler}, we built excited states with geometric modular flows with respect to connected subregions, starting from either the vacuum state or the thermal state.
+In many cases, it is simple to generalize this construction to the case of primary states and/or multi-component subregions.